 furry feather calathea light requirements and Temperature Needs

 This tropical jungle plant likes to live in an area with plenty of bright, indirect light.
 Direct sunlight causes fading of the leaves and can cause burning.
 Too little light causes poor growth.

-As a tropical plant, Calathea prefers temperatures ranging from 60° degrees to 70° degrees Fahrenheit all year round.
+As a tropical plant, Calathea furry feather prefers warm temperatures ranging from 60° to 70° degrees Fahrenheit all year round.

-Keep your plant out of drafty areas, but also ensure there is good ventilation around the plant to prevent fungus problems.
+Keep your plant out of drafty areas, but also ensure good ventilation around the plant to prevent fungus problems.